What Do Judicial Law Clerk Do?

 In the United States, there were 14,000 jobs for Judicial Law Clerk in 2016.
 New jobs are being produced at a rate of 5.7% which is above the national average.
 The Bureau of Labor Statistics predicts 800 new jobs for Judicial Law Clerk by 2026.
-Due to new job openings and attrition, there will be an average of 800 job openings in this field.
+Due to new job openings and attrition, there will be an average of 800 job openings in this field each year.

 The states with the most job growth for Judicial Law Clerk are Oregon, Kentucky, and Nevada.
 Watch out if you plan on working in Alaska, Maryland, or Colorado.
 These states have the worst job growth for this type of profession.